England national rugby league team: 2000 World Cup

 John Kear was coach of England for the World Cup in 2000.
 Compared to 1995, England had little success, losing their opening game at Twickenham 22–2 against Australia.
 But they won their remaining two pool games against Fiji and Russia.
 A surprisingly competitive display by Ireland in the quarter-finals, saw England scrape through to the semi-finals 26–16.
 England then went down to a record defeat, losing 49–6 to New Zealand at Bolton, and were knocked out of the tournament.

+2007–present: Break up of Great Britain

+Following the 2007 All Golds Tour, Great Britain splits into separate home nations teams meaning England would represent itself in all international rugby league competitions.

 2008–2009: Tony Smith era

 Australian born, Tony Smith, took charge of England in 2008.
 His first game was against France in Toulouse where the English won 56–8.
 In his second game, England were missing St Helens and Leeds Rhinos players but the team still created history with a record 74–0 win over Wales in Doncaster.
 It was England's biggest win recorded over the Welsh since 1978.